s-ilent/scss/README.md

 * **VRchat Features**

-  Simple Inventory System lets you toggle parts of a material easily, allowing for runtime customisation of clothing without the costs of extra skinned meshes.
+  Simple Inventory System lets you toggle parts of a material easily, allowing for runtime customisation of clothing without the costs of extra skinned meshes.<br>
-  AudioLink compatibility allows for audio-reactive effects on materials, integrated into the emission system.
+  AudioLink compatibility allows for audio-reactive effects on materials, integrated into the emission system.<br>
   Shader baking creates an optimised variant of each material's shaders, allowing for a smaller upload size and better runtime performance.

 <div style="width: 5em">